Compass Draw

 Multiple matches for every player, win or lose

 The compass draw is a format designed specifically for tennis.
 It starts like single elimination, but after each round, losing players move into consolation brackets named after compass directions.
-With 5–8 players you get 4 directions (East, West, North, South) and 3 matches each.
-With 9–16 players the draw expands to 8 directions (adding Southeast, Northeast, Southwest, Northwest) giving everyone 4 matches.
+Every player is guaranteed at least 2 matches regardless of results.
+A full 8-player draw gives everyone 3 matches across 4 directions (East, West, North, South); a full 16-player draw expands to 8 directions (adding Southeast, Northeast, Southwest, Northwest) and gives everyone 4.
+Other field sizes are filled out with a back-draw so nobody is done after a single loss.
+Run it with 8 or 16 players for the cleanest schedule.

 Players